Effects of Sitting Combatted by Vancouver Exercise and Not Sitting!

 Listen to this PODCAST with Dr. Shawn Nelson on The Back Doctors Podcast about The Cox® Technic System of Spinal Pain Management’s role in back pain management to help a runner re-gain his stride despite his facet syndrome back pain condition that irritates us sitting folks.

 Schedule you Vancouver chiropractic appointment with Vancouver Disc Centers today.
-If “sitting is the new smoking” issue defines you and back pain complicates it, Vancouver chiropractic care is for you…besides striving to not sit so much and exercising a little more!
+If “sitting is the new smoking” issue describes you and back pain complicates it, Vancouver chiropractic care is for you…in addition to trying not to sit that much and exercising a bit more!

 Vancouver Disc Centers encourages less sitting and more exercising to combat back pain and other pain issues.